Updated March 31, 2026

 - Commercial auto liability minimums in Vermont are $25,000/$50,000/$10,000, so fleet coverage and hired auto or non-owned auto choices should be reviewed when vehicles are used for jobs.

-- Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, so policy documents should be ready before signing or renewing space.
+- Most commercial leases in Vermont require proof of general liability coverage, so policy documents should be ready before signing or renewing space.

 - Tree service businesses should confirm limits, underlying policies, and umbrella coverage options when a lease, contract, or client requires higher coverage limits.